 In fiction, a solid, engaging voice is the hardest thing to nail down.
 The reason why a book’s voice might fail is very often linked to one issue: a lack of connectivity between a character and the space they occupy (both their body and the world around them).
 The good news is that there’s a fairly simple solution to this problem: deepening POV.
 This class will focus on some simple self-editing techniques you can use to deepen your book’s POV without rewriting entire chapters.

 How do you translate an adult sensibility into books for kids and teens?
-Moderated by kc dyer, authors Karen Rivers, Robyn Harding, CC Humphreys and Eileen Cook discuss getting in touch with their inner youth, and how to build bestselling stories for younger readers.
+Moderated by kc dyer, authors Arthur Slade, Robyn Harding, CC Humphreys and Eileen Cook discuss getting in touch with their inner youth, and how to build bestselling stories for younger readers.

 Plot moves along the outward events of novels, but a sense of dynamic movement also comes from less visible factors.
 This hands-on workshop by veteran fiction instructor and literary agent Donald Maass reveals the hidden ways of pacing story, such as by revelation, emotional shifts, moral unfolding and manipulation of reader expectations.